pucelle/vscode-css-navigation/README.md

 No, VSCode always sort the definition results, seems in name order.
 If you don't like duplicate css definitions, you can remove the `css` in `activeCSSFileExtensions` option, or compile css file to the same folder, and keep `ignoreSameNameCSSFile` as `true`.

 From version 1.3.0 there is a `ignoreFilesBy` option, you may specify to ignore css files listed in your `.gitignore`.

-### Need to wait when I go to definition for the first time after workspace startup.

-Everything work on lazy mode by default, so it will not take up CPU and memory early.
-Set `preloadCSSFiles` to `true` will cause CSS files are loaded before your need it, So you will get results immediately even for the first time.
-Note that you may still wait for other extensions to find definitions.

 ### Can't get definitions across all workspace folders.